Equality & Diversity

 Leadership Strategy and Policy

-The Leader of the Council, all Elected Members, Chief Executive and Corporate Directors has responsibility for the strategic direction of equality and diversity in the Council.
+The Leader of the Council, all Elected Members, Chief Executive, Corporate and Assistant Directors have responsibility for the strategic direction of equality and diversity in the Council.
 They also ensure equality is considered when key decisions are made that affect residents and employees.
+This is supported by the Council's corporate equality steering group who develop strategic plans and corporate work programmes to support equalities at South Staffordshire Council.

 Diversity Reference Group